June 2024 marks 60 years of service to North Stradbroke Island!

 In 1987 Stradbroke Ferries commenced their vehicle ferry operations to the Southern Moreton Bay Islands, which serviced the islands of Russell, Macleay, Karragarra and Lamb.

 In December 2011, Stradbroke Ferries was purchased by Transit Systems, a family owned Australian company.
-The company developed a single brand for the entire fleet operating to North Stradbroke Island, including the Big Red Cat and water taxi.
+The company developed a single brand for the entire fleet operating to North Stradbroke Island, including the Big Red Cat and passenger ferry.

 In November 2015, Stradbroke Ferries was purchased by SeaLink Travel Group, which is the largest marine tourism and transport company in Australia.
 The Moggill Ferry service, BITS (Bay Islands Transit) and Gladstone Ferries marine operation was also included in the acquisition of the Transit Systems marine business.

-Today the company operates eight vehicle ferries and a 130 seat water taxi seven days a week, 365 days a year within Moreton Bay; this incorporates the five islands of North Stradbroke, Russell, Lamb, Macleay and Karragarra.
+Today the company operates eight vehicle ferries and a 130 seat passenger ferry seven days a week, 365 days a year within Moreton Bay; this incorporates the five islands of North Stradbroke, Russell, Lamb, Macleay and Karragarra.